JaiberS/holberton-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory.
+Write a command that lists all the files and directories of the current directory, separated by commas (,).